Frequently Asked Questions

 What is the best way to get to the museum?

-The easiest access to the museum is through Old Town Trolley Tours®, which operates seven days a week, 364 days a year from 9 am to 5 pm.
-The museum is Stop 7 on their Savannah tour route, with trolleys coming through every fifteen to twenty minutes.
+The easiest access to the museum is through Old Town Trolley Tours®, which operates daily.
+The museum is Stop 9 on their Savannah tour route, with trolleys coming through every fifteen to twenty minutes.

 Are you closed for holidays?